degauss-org/census_block_group/README.md

 ### Optional Argument

-The default census year is 2010 meters, but can be changed by supplying an optional argument to the degauss command.
+The default census year is 2010, but can be changed by supplying an optional argument to the degauss command.
 For example,

 ```sh
 docker run --rm -v $PWD:/tmp ghcr.io/degauss-org/census_block_group:0.5.0 my_address_file_geocoded.csv 1990